sitebay/docs/articles/guides/tools-reference/basics/using-the-terminal/index.md

 Text Editors and Stream Management

-Site Bay recommends using the code-server editor for quick file edits.
+SiteBay recommends using the code-server editor for quick file edits.
 It's straightforward and includes basic commands right in the terminal window.

 Direct streams with pipes (|) and redirect output with > to save command outputs to files.
 Use >> to append to an existing file without overwriting.